Austin Hedges Player Props: Pirates vs. Padres

-On Tuesday, Austin Hedges (.080 batting average in his past 10 games, with a home run and an RBI) and the Pittsburgh Pirates face the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 7:05 PM ET.
+The Pittsburgh Pirates, including Austin Hedges (batting .167 in his past 10 games, with a home run, a walk and an RBI), take on starting pitcher Blake Snell and the San Diego Padres at PNC Park, Wednesday at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Marlins.
+He racked up two hits (going 2-for-2) in his most recent appearance against the Padres.

 Austin Hedges Game Info & Props vs. the Padres